Notes on the Geography of Oklahoma: Norman in maps

 A small collection of maps showing a century of growth in Norman, Oklahoma.

-A U.S.G.S. topo sheet from 1893 shows the railroad and the original townside grid of two quarter-sections oriented to the track.
-It shows, on the south side, the first addition (the north half of the northeast quarter of section 31), along with other additions to the north.
-The first addition remains oriented to the railroad, but the additions to the north set what would be the pattern for decades to come and are cardinally realigned to fit the public-land survey.
+A U.S.G.S. topo sheet from 1893 shows the AT&SF railroad and the original townsite grid of two quarter-sections oriented to the track.
+It shows, on the south side, the first addition (the north half of the northeast quarter of section 31), along with small additions to the north.
+The streets of the southern addition remain oriented to the railroad, but the additions to the north set what would be the pattern for decades to come and are cardinally realigned to fit the public-land survey.

 The plat of the original townsite, about as unimaginative as you can get, although tidy enough to please the most finicky.
 The blank corner at the northwest is, has always been, and remains a public park.

-Closeup, with the site of the railroad station (not yet built but with four tracks--three more than the surviving one) and a good view of the lot design: 20 feet wide for all comers, with alleys in back.
+Closeup, with the site of the railroad station (not yet built but with four tracks--three more than the surviving one) and a good view of the town's lot design: 20 feet wide, with alleys in back.

 Topo sheet from 1936, when the town had grown to about 10,000 people.
-The original grid is now wrapped nroth and south by new streets, but their extent is still very modest.
-The south hald of town is dominated by the University of Oklahoma campus.
+The original grid is now wrapped north and south by new streets, but their extent is still very modest.
+The south half of town is dominated by the University of Oklahoma campus.
 An electric interurban line hugs the Santa Fe line toward Oklahoma City and by offering easy access to the big city will depress the development of Norman's downtown.

 Boom!
 Norman grew from from 11,000 in 1940 to 28,000 in 1950.
 This map is from a year later.
 The big changes are the North and South campuses.
 Both were built as naval air stations, which is why the north campus has an airport.
-(The south campus was for airplane mechanics.)
-The South Campus would revert to the Navy during the Korean War but was finally abandoned in 1959.
-The city of Norman is still a small place, fitting almost entirely with the four square miles centered on the original townsite.
+(The south campus was for airplane mechanics and needed no airport.)
+The South Campus was reactivated during the Korean War but was finally abandoned in 1959.
+The city itself fits almost entirely with the four square miles centered on the original townsite.
 The bridge across the Canadian (bits of its foundation are still visible, long after the construction of I-35) was part of State Route 9, heading west across the state.
 Before the freeway, traffic to and from Fort Worth stayed on the east side of the river. (p)Census figures: 11,429 in 1940, 27,806 in 1950, and 33, 412 in 1960.

 Topo sheet from 1965.
 Interstate 35 is complete, and subdivisions are working their way west toward it.
-A cloverleaf marks the crossing of Main Street., parts of which are still rural.
-The buildings on north and south base survive, though many are empty.
+A cloverleaf marks the crossing of Main Street, parts of which are still rural.
+The buildings on the military bases survive, though many are empty.
 The old bridge across the Canadian is gone, except for its foundations.

-The biggest change between 1980 and 2000 was in the west side of the city, where work continued building out the neighborhood called Brookhaven.
+The biggest change between 1980 and 2000 was on the west side of the city, where work continued in the neighborhood called Brookhaven.

 By 1980, scattered subdivisions existed almost everywhere except the far northwest, a flood-prone area.
 The east side had become a first-rate illustration of hopscotch sprawl.

-The city's land-use plan, published in 1997.
+The city's land-use plan of 1997.
 Red is commercial, dominated by land along the freeway and section-road corners; downtown has shrunk to near insignificance.
-The dark green shows floodplains, chiefly on the Canadian River and also on the east-flowing Little River, Rock Creek, and Dave Blue Creek.
-Blue is institutional, dominated by the University, the old naval bases, and (on the east) the Griffen Memorial Hospital, a state-run mental-health facility.
+The dark green shows floodplains, chiefly on the Canadian River but also on the east-flowing Little River, Rock Creek, and Dave Blue Creek.
+Blue is institutional, dominated by the University, the old naval bases, and (on the east) the Griffin Memorial Hospital, a state-run mental-health facility.
 Yellow is low-density residential; brown is high-density.
-The serpentine street just west of the airport serves the University Town Center, a commercial area that would not even begin to be developed until a decade after publication of this map.
+The serpentine street just west of the airport serves the University Town Center, a commercial area that was developed a decade after publication of this map.

 The same tract, as built.
-This is the Woodslawn Addition.
+It's the Woodslawn Addition.